RJRal/Visualization/README.md

 # Visualization
-Here I post images for problems that I solve
+Here I post images for problems that I solve.
-I use matplotlib
+I use matplotlib and Seaborn